apple/swift-for-wasm-examples/README.md

 written with a multi-platform approach, which makes it easy to integrate into Wasm-based serverless environment or native applications and libraries.

+The repository is split into three packages: `Guest` with Wasm modules built with Embedded Swift, `ServerHost` that embeds these modules, and `WATExample` that demonstrates compilation of WebAssembly Text Format to binary Wasm modules using Swift.

 ## Requirements

 WebAssembly support in Swift is available for preview in latest Trunk Development (main) snapshots at